kaushaljoshi1/spocket-mongo-elastic/README.md

     by using callback method defined in product.rb.
 This is done using elasticsearch-rails and elasticsearch-model gems

     You can see search in action at localhost:3000 once you have configured the project in local.

+# Mentionable Features
+    Blazing fast search using ES and Mongo
+    Fuzzy search on keyword - Die will fetch results for Dye

 # Improvements